NGCLAB/multi-spectral-dataset/README.md

 ## Contact

 Email us if you have any questions about the dataset.
-You can also create issues on the associated repositories.
+You can also create issues on the related repositories.

 Yu Zhang - (zhangyu80 [at] zju [dot] edu [dot] cn)